-- I can do the Argentine Tango on ice skates.
+- I used to do the Argentine Tango on ice skates.
 Quickstep, too.

 - Most of my eighteenth year was spent as a volunteer on a kibbutz in Israel, surrounded by people from around the globe.
 The experience forever–and favorably–shaped my view of the world.

 - Grade 11 Earth Science class was spent perfecting my ability to gleek.
 Now I must be very careful whenever I eat anything sour.